HoussemHaji/docker-manager/README.md

 ## Features

-- **List Containers:** Quickly view all Docker containers running on your system.
+- **List Containers:** Quickly view all Docker containers on your system.
 - **Start/Stop/Pause/Unpause/Delete Containers:** Take control of your containers with simple commands to manage their lifecycle.
 - **Execute Commands:** Seamlessly execute commands within containers, enhancing your control and interaction.
 - **Display Logs:**  Quickly view container logs
-- **View Container Network and IP:** Quickly see network details for your container
-- **Filter containers:** Filter containers by name,IP or network
+- **Filter containers:** Filter containers by name or status

 ## Requirements
 - docker